- Things to Know

 Osteoporosis is termed the "silent disease" because it can progress for years before it is diagnosed.
 After osteoporosis progresses, compression fractures and other fractures can lead to symptoms.
-Often a person with osteoporosis do not have symptoms until:
+Often a person with osteoporosis does not have symptoms until...

 What are the differences in the causes of osteoarthritis vs. osteoporosis?

-The main differences in the causes of these diseases are:
+The following are the main differences in the causes of these diseases:

 - Osteoarthritis is mainly caused by overuse or "wear and tear" on the joints.

-- Osteoarthritis may be categorized by stages 0-4, with 0 represents a normal joint and 4 represents severe disease.
+- Osteoarthritis may be categorized by stages 0-4, with 0 representing a normal joint and 4 representing severe disease.